-You can make regular purchases of units of the Funds through an Automatic Savings Program ("ASP").
-You can invest weekly, bi-weekly, or monthly.
-You can setup an ASP by contacting your dealer.
+You can make regular purchases of units of the Funds through an Automatic Savings Program ("ASP"), which are sometimes referred to as "automatic contributions".
+You can invest at preset frequencies, such as daily, weekly, bi-weekly, monthly, semi-monthly, quarterly, semi-annually or annually.
+You can setup an ASP by contacting your dealer or going online at tangerine.ca/investments.
+Your dealer can help you setup a wider selection of ASP investment frequencies than is available online.
 There is no administrative charge for this service.